BitBoxSwiss/bitbox-base/docs/os/configuration.md

 ## Configuration

 It's important to keep the BitBoxBase in a consistently configured state.
-Here we describe how to control the configuration during operations, how to store and backup the it and manage it remotely from the BitBox App.
+Here we describe how to control the configuration during operations, how to store and backup the it and manage it remotely from the BitBoxApp.

 ### *bbb-config.sh*: manage configuration during operations